-Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL) that produces large amounts of an abnormal protein (called a macroglobulin).
+Waldenstrom macroglobulinemia (WM) is a type of non-Hodgkin lymphoma (NHL) .
+The cancer cells make large amounts of an abnormal protein (called a macroglobulin).
 Another name for WM is lymphoplasmacytic lymphoma.
 This condition used to be called Waldenstrom’s macroglobulinemia, so some people refer to it as Waldenstrom’s.

 Lymphoid tissue and the immune system

-Lymphoid tissue contains several types of immune system cells that work together to resist infections.
-Lymphoid tissue also reacts to transplanted tissues (like blood transfusions or organ transplants) from other people and is involved in fighting some types of cancer.
+Lymphoid tissue is made up several types of immune system cells that work together to help the body resist infections.
+Lymphoid tissue is found in many places in the body:

 - Lymph nodes, which are pea-sized collections of immune system cells throughout the body, including in the underarm area, in the groin, on the sides of the neck, and inside the chest and abdomen

 - Bone marrow, the soft inner part of certain bones where new blood cells are made